mamunarr6/perfect-pottery-server/README.md

 ## Some Informaton of this server
 1. Here have 10 to 15 api
 2. get api ,post api ,delete api and update api also included
-3. we made this server by hroku
+3. we make this server by heroku

 ## And also used........
 1. `Node js`